MarTech Stacks (Marketing Technology Stack)

 What is marketing automation?

-Marketing automation is where software or technology processes are used to automate repetitive activities used in marketing campaigns.
+Automated marketing is where software or marketing technology processes are used to automate repetitive activities used in marketing campaigns.
 The activities typically involved automating email and messaging sequences that were previously sent individually.
 Migrating data between tools using integrations is another key component of marketing automation.
-When done correctly in a martech stack, marketing automation enables businesses to market to more customers in a personalised way.
+When done correctly in a martech stack, these marketing automations enable businesses to market to more customers in a personalised way within the overall marketing strategy from search engine optimization to paid ads or organic social media marketing.

 What is marketing automation software?

-Marketing automation software refers to the various tools and product companies have created to improve their marketing and sales operations.
+Marketing automation software is a segment of marketing technology that refers to the various tools and product companies have created to improve their marketing and sales operations through automation.
 These pieces of software typically automate various repetitive marketing activities and provide insight and reporting on their respective areas of marketing.
-A good martech stack is made up of a suite of marketing automation softwares that all integrate with one another.
+A good martech stack is made up of a suite of softwares that all integrate with one another and support or enable the marketing team to execute the marketing strategy.

 An example of marketing automation software is Hubspot CRM, you can send a sequence of emails to customers, create blog and social media schedules, and see all the results in their dashboard.